survivejs/webpack-book/manuscript/understanding_loaders/03_loading_fonts.md

 ## Generating Font Files Based on SVGs

 Sometimes you might have a bunch of SVG files that would be nice to bundle as font files of their own.
-The setup is a little involved, but [fontgen-loader](https://www.npmjs.com/package/fontgen-loader) achieves just this.
+The setup is a little involved, but [fontgen-loader](https://www.npmjs.com/package/fontgen-loader) achieves this.

 ## Manipulating `file-loader` Output Path and `publicPath`